What is an Application Layer DDoS Attack?

-How to Mitigate and Prevent Application Layer DDoS Attacks
+How to Prevent Application Layer Attacks

 Because DDoS attacks can be complex in nature and a determined attacker will rapidly change the attack vector to avoid mitigation, the IDMS should use a set of methods to analyze and block these kinds of DDoS attacks.